centreon/centreon-documentation/versioned_docs/version-20.10/reporting/widgets.md

 **Menu description**

 -   Select the group: Specify host group for displaying statistics:
-    Separate multiple entries by a comma \",\".
+    Separate multiple entries by a comma.
 -   Type the name of host categories to filter on: Indicate one or more host categories.
-Separate multiple entries by a comma \",\".
+Separate multiple entries by a comma.
 -   Number of hosts to display: Maximum number of hosts displayed.
 -   Select the reporting period.
 -   Order By MTBF, MTRS or MTTA.